 Menu

-Can BPA replacement chemicals in plastics cross the placenta to reach the baby?
+Can BPA replacement chemicals cross from mother to baby?

 Based on 1 peer-reviewed studybaby